Dr. Melissa Buelow

 Google Map

-Melissa Buelow is a Professor at the Newark campus of The Ohio State University.
+Melissa T. Buelow is a Professor and Associate Dean for Faculty Affairs at the Newark campus of The Ohio State University.
 She attended the University of Richmond for her undergraduate studies and Ohio University for her graduate studies, earning her B.S. in 2003, her M.S. in 2005, and her Ph.D. in Clinical Psychology (emphasis in neuropsychology, health psychology, and applied quantitative psychology) in 2009.
 After her graduate studies, she completed a postdoctoral fellowship at the Warren Alpert Medical School of Brown University.
-At the Newark campus, Dr. Buelow teaches Introductory Psychology, Research Methods in Psychology, and courses in clinical psychology and neuropsychology.
+At the Newark campus, Dr. Buelow teaches courses in clinical psychology and neuropsychology.

 Dr. Buelow's research program focuses on decision making and other executive functions.
 Specifically, she investigates emotionally-based decision making, its predictors, and its outcomes.
 For example, why do individuals make risky decisions, such as engaging in underage alcohol use or illicit drug use?
-Why do individuals with a diagnosis of Parkinson's disease decide to undergo different types of treatments with varying levels of side effects?
+How can we improve decision making, shifting a focus to long-term versus immediate outcomes?